viliusl/node-workshop/README.md

-This is all the material for the Wix NodeJS Workshop, first conducted on the 6th of March, 2016.
+This is all the material for the NodeJS Workshop, first conducted on the 6th of March, 2016.

 # Setup Instructions